internet-computer-protocol/evm-rpc-canister/README.md

 dfx canister call evm_rpc deauthorize "(principal \"$PRINCIPAL\", variant { RegisterProvider })"
 ```

+## Reproducible Builds

+The EVM RPC canister supports reproducible builds via [Bazel](https://bazel.build/).

+To build and test in the reproducible environment, [install Bazelisk](https://docs.bazel.build/versions/5.3.0/install-bazelisk.html) and then run `scripts/bazel` in your terminal from the root of this repository.
+Note that on some Linux distributions, you may need to install additional dependencies such as `libunwind-dev` for the reproducible build to work as expected.

 ## Contributing

 Contributions are welcome!
 Please check out the [contributor guidelines](https://github.com/internet-computer-protocol/evm-rpc-canister/blob/main/.github/CONTRIBUTING.md) for more information.